 - 1. Creation of a Hindi synset with synonymous words. - 2.
-Mapping of the synset with relations such as hypernymy and hyponymy etc.

-- 3. Tagging of the synset with an ontological category. - 4.
+Mapping of the synset with relations such as hyper- - 3.
+Tagging of the synset with an ontological category. - 4.
 Allotment of a unique synset ID to the concept described in the synset.